Building Age-Friendly Neighbourhoods in Greater Manchester – evidence from the AFA programme

 - Older people are not a homogenous group, as such, opportunities to connect and contribute need to be flexible reflect the diversity of the population.

 - Bringing a range of ages together through intergenerational projects can be effective in strengthening community cohesion and challenging stereotypes.

-All three documents are available to download from the top right of this page.
+All three documents are available to download below.